Home | Browse Topics | Immigration & refugees | Refugees | The UNHCR Refugee Quota

 What is the UNHCR Refugee Quota?

 In July 2020, the annual quota was increased to 1,500.
-The quota wasn’t met for 2022 because of the global impact of COVID-19, but Immigration New Zealand is intending to meet the quota for 2023.
+The quota was met for the year 2022-2023, and Immigration New Zealand is currently on track to meet that amount again this year.

 If you’re resettled under the quota, you’ll be granted a Permanent Resident Visa when you arrive in New Zealand.
-You’ll therefore be entitled to live, work and study here indefinitely.
+You’ll then be entitled to live, work and study here indefinitely.

 Who is eligible under the UNHCR Refugee Quota?